serialc/BSR_parsers/README.md

 Bicycle sharing system data feed parsing schemas and code

 ## Conventions
-Parsers simply need to be passed the bikeshare-research.org data feed containing all the necessary information - except for apikeys.
+Parsers simply need to be passed the bikeshare-research.org data feed item containing all the necessary information - except for apikeys.

 Additional attributes such as the directory to store formatted data, saving of raw data can be specified.